 Instead of presenting the four DiSC styles as four separate traits, the circular model shows the true continuous nature of DiSC.

-Even though the line-graph representation of DiSC has proven to be incredibly powerful, the circular representation presents the DiSC model in a way that is even more intuitive and memorable without sacrificing the richness of information.
+Even though the line-graph representation of DiSC has proven to be incredibly powerful, the circular representation presents the DiSC model in an even more intuitive and memorable way without sacrificing the richness of information.

-The circular representation of DiSC also allows participants to quickly gauge the composition of their group and see the implications of that composition.
+The circular representation of DiSC also allows participants to gauge their group's composition and see its implications quickly.